anthonyfigueroa-1/ActiveDirectory/README.md

 <img src="https://i.imgur.com/aydK00C.png" height="80%" width="80%" alt="CMD Ping Step"/>
 </p>

-First you will want to login to Client-1 with Remote Desktop and ping DC-1’s private IP address with ping -t <ip address> which is a perpetual ping to keep us updated on the connectivity.
-Now login to the Domain Controller and enable ICMPv4 in on the local windows Firewall.
+First you will want to login to Client-1 with Remote Desktop and ping DC-1’s private IP address with "ping -t <ip address>" which is a perpetual ping to keep us updated on the connectivity.
+Now login to the Domain Controller and enable ICMPv4 in on the local Windows Firewall.
 Afterwards check back into Client-1 to see the ping should go through.

   <br />